Directional-Shift Dirichlet ARMA Models for Compositional Time Series with Structural Break Intervention: Empirical Application: Fee Recognition Lead Times During COVID-19

+\paragraph{Point forecast accuracy.} Both the intervention and fixed effect models achieve similar point accuracy, with mean Aitchison distances of 0.921 and 0.932 respectively, both representing substantial improvements over the baseline (1.209).
+The intervention model shows slightly better point accuracy in three of four regions (NAMER, EMEA, LATAM), while the fixed effect model performs better in APAC.

-\paragraph{Probabilistic forecast quality.} The key distinction emerges in density forecast evaluation.
-The intervention model achieves a substantially higher plug-in log score (27.4 vs.\ 20.4), indicating it assigns higher predictive density to observed outcomes at posterior mean parameters.
-This difference of 7.0 log units is substantial.
-The energy scores show a similar pattern (0.575 vs.\ 0.633), with both models representing large improvements over baseline.
+\paragraph{Probabilistic forecast quality.} The intervention model achieves a substantially higher plug-in log score (26.4 vs.\ 21.0 pooled), consistent in direction across all four regions.
+The energy scores are similar between models, as expected given comparable point accuracy.

-\paragraph{Calibration.} The coverage results reveal why the log score diverges.
-The intervention model achieves 87.1\% coverage for nominal 80\% intervals---slightly over-covered but well-calibrated.
-The fixed effect model shows substantial under-coverage at 71.4\%, and the baseline is severely miscalibrated at 47.1\%.

-\paragraph{Interpretation.} The intervention model outperforms on both point accuracy and calibration.
-Both models can capture which components gain or lose share---the fixed effect through its coefficient vector $\bm{\beta}_{\text{covid}}$, and the intervention through its direction $\bm{v}$ and amplitude $\Delta$.
-The key differences are:

-\begin{itemize} \item The fixed effect model treats the break as \emph{instantaneous}.
-On the first post-break observation, the full shift is applied.
-This misspecifies the gradual transition that actually occurred, leading to suboptimal forecasts during the adjustment period.

-\item The intervention model captures \emph{gradual} transition dynamics via the logistic gate, learning \emph{how fast} the transition occurs ($\kappa$) and \emph{when} it is centered ($\tau$).
-The direction-amplitude decomposition provides interpretable parameters and, importantly, propagates uncertainty about the transition trajectory into the forecast intervals. \end{itemize}
+\paragraph{Calibration.} The intervention model achieves near-nominal 80\% coverage across all four regions (78.6--81.4\%, pooled 79.6\%).
+In contrast, the fixed effect model shows substantial under-coverage (64.3--68.6\%, pooled 66.1\%), and the baseline model is severely miscalibrated (pooled 53.6\%).
+The calibration gap reflects the fixed effect model treating the break as instantaneous: on the first post-break observation, the full shift is applied, which misspecifies the gradual transition that actually occurred and produces intervals that are systematically too narrow during the adjustment period.
+The intervention model captures gradual transition dynamics via the logistic gate, propagating uncertainty about the transition trajectory into the forecast intervals.

-For decision-making under structural breaks, this distinction matters.
-A forecaster using the fixed effect model would construct componentwise intervals that exclude the true component value 29\% of the time (when they should exclude it only 20\% of the time).
-The intervention model's intervals, while slightly conservative, provide more reliable coverage for risk assessment and planning.

-Figure~\ref{fig:rolling_comparison} displays the Aitchison distance by forecast origin, illustrating how the three models perform as the pandemic unfolds.
-The baseline model (ignoring the break) produces consistently poor forecasts throughout.
-The intervention model consistently outperforms the fixed effect model, with the gap particularly pronounced during the initial months of the transition.